You could say that fashion is, well, fashionably late to the climate change party.

 But collectively, we’ve been a bit slower to link our everyday wardrobe with our carbon footprints—probably because the connections and complications are less obvious than the impact of, say, a coal power plant or round-the-world flight.

 But clothing is big business, and so it’s not surprising it has a big impact on the planet.
-To start with, the processes associated with fashion, including how it's produced account for an estimated 10 percent of global carbon emissions.
+The processes associated with the fashion industry account for an estimated 10 percent of global carbon emissions.

 Modern synthetic materials like nylon and spandex aren’t necessarily a solution.
-Synthetics often produce plastic microfibers that make their way to the oceans every time we throw another load in the washing machine.
+Synthetics often produce plastic microfibres that make their way to the oceans every time we throw another load in the washing machine.

 It’s clear that a climate-conscious world requires a more sustainable fashion industry.

 One brand that’s never been shy about mixing principles with polyester is leading the way: Patagonia.